Blog Post

 What is a design handoff?

 A design handoff is the process of transferring design specifications, assets, and context from designers to developers for implementation.
+It includes visual specs, interactive behavior documentation, exportable assets, and accessibility annotations.
+The handoff is complete when the built implementation matches the design, not when the developer receives the spec.

 What is the best design handoff tool?